Entity Tracking in Language Models: Introduction

 There exist many datasets that aim to evaluate these abilities \cite[e.g.,][]{walker2006ace,pradhan-etal-2012-conll,rahman-ng-2012-resolving,weston2015towards,chen-etal-2018-preco,bamman-etal-2020-annotated,uryupina2020annotating} and many NLP models that aim to solve these tasks \cite[e.g.,][]{haghighi-klein-2010-coreference,lee-etal-2011-stanfords,hill2016goldilocks,henaff2017tracking,ji-etal-2017-dynamic,lee-etal-2017-end,bosselut2018simulating,gupta-durrett-2019-effective,gupta-durrett-2019-tracking,aina-etal-2019-entity,toshniwal-etal-2020-learning,wu-etal-2020-corefqa}.
 In the context of large language models (LLMs), \newcite{tenney-etal-2019-bert}, \newcite{clark-etal-2019-bert}, and \newcite{sorodoc-etal-2020-probing} found that representations of LSTMs and Transformer-based models such as BERT \cite{devlin-etal-2019-bert} do capture coreference relations. \newcite{loaiciga-etal-2022-new} and \newcite{schuster-linzen-2022-sentence} found that pretrained models are able to detect whether noun phrases introduce discourse entities, albeit not fully systematically.

-The question of whether LLMs \textit{can track the state of discourse entities}, however, has only been indirectly evaluated so far. \newcite{toshniwal-etal-2022-chess} showed that GPT-2 \cite{radford2019language} can learn to predict valid chess moves based on a compact, nonlinguistic description of previous moves.
-While this suggests that LLMs such as GPT-2 can learn the rules of chess and can learn to track the states in the game, it does not tell us whether LLMs track the entity states in natural language discourses. \newcite{li-etal-2021-implicit} evaluated whether the state of an entity can be decoded from LLM representations, which most directly aims to evaluate entity tracking abilities.
-Using a probing classifier, they found that the state of an entity can be decoded from T5 and BERT with high accuracy.
-However, as we show in a reanalysis of their results (Section~\ref{sec:motivation}), their results do not provide definitive evidence for entity tracking.
+The question of whether LLMs \textit{can track the state of discourse entities}, however, has mostly been indirectly evaluated. \newcite{toshniwal-etal-2022-chess} showed that GPT-2 \cite{radford2019language} can learn to predict valid chess moves based on a compact, nonlinguistic description of previous moves.
+Similarly, \newcite{li2023emergent} showed that a GPT model trained on Othello can predict valid next moves, and that these predictions are tied to the model's internal representations of the board states.
+Still, these results do not tell us whether LLMs track state changes expressed in natural language discourses.
+The most relevant evaluation is \newcite{li-etal-2021-implicit}, where they tested whether model representations encode entity states described in naturalistic text.
+Using a probing classifier, they found that the states can be decoded from T5 \citep{raffel2020exploring} and BART \citep{lewis-etal-2020-bart} with high accuracy.
+However, as we show in a reanalysis of their results (Section~\ref{sec:motivation}), they do not provide definitive evidence for entity tracking.
 Hence, whether LLMs can track entities during the processing of natural language discourse remains an open question.

-\textbf{Contributions} This work attempts to answer this question by developing a task targeted towards evaluating a language model's ability to track state changes of discourse entities (illustrated in Figure~\ref{fig:task}).
-We use this novel task to evaluate GPT-3 \cite{brown2020language}, GPT-3.5,\footnote{ \url{https://beta.openai.com/docs/model-index-for-researchers/models-referred-to-as-gpt-3-5}} and Flan-T5 \cite{chung2022scaling} models without any additional finetuning.
+\paragraph{Contributions} This work attempts to answer this question by developing a task targeted towards evaluating a language model's ability to track state changes of discourse entities (illustrated in Figure~\ref{fig:task}).
+We use this novel task to evaluate GPT-3 \cite{brown2020language}, \href{https://beta.openai.com/docs/model-index-for-researchers/models-referred-to-as-gpt-3-5}{GPT-3.5}, and Flan-T5 \cite{chung2022scaling} without any finetuning.
 We find that only models in the GPT 3.5 series, which have been trained on both text and code, are able to perform non-trivial entity tracking.
-We then show that a smaller language model (T5: \citealt{raffel2020exploring}) can learn to perform non-trivial entity tracking, demonstrating the capacity to generalize to state descriptions with little lexical overlap.
+We then show that a smaller language model (T5) can learn to perform non-trivial entity tracking and also demonstrates some capacity to generalize to state descriptions with more operations or with low lexical overlap.
 Our results suggest that language models can learn to track entities but pretraining on text corpora alone does not make this capacity surface.
+More broadly, our task can also serve as a useful tool for investigations into emergent world models in LMs \cite[e.g.,][]{li2023emergent,tsai-etal-2023-large}.\footnote{Code and data are available at \url{https://github.com/sebschu/entity-tracking-lms}.}